 Ancillary Services: Occasionally outside specialists or teachers from other programs will visit the classroom to work with or observe a child or the classroom.
 If a specialist comes to work with one specific child, this will be discussed and permission will be obtained from the child’s family prior to the visit.

 Forms: Per state regulations we must maintain records on all children enrolled.
-Please be sure records of all current immunizations (or an exemption) are on file, as well as a Health form.
-A current Health Form, Immunization Record, and Childcare Registration & Emergency Information Form must be on file for a child to attend school, per licensing regulations.
+A current Health Form, Immunization Record (or exemption), and Childcare Registration & Emergency Information Form must be on file for a child to attend school, per licensing regulations.
 Health forms are good for one year from the date of the last exam.
 Upon expiration, a new form needs to be submitted, usually around the child’s birthday.
-We also require an Enrollment and Tuition Agreement, and request a Permission form, Electronic Communication form, and Student Information Sheet.
+We also require an Enrollment and Tuition Agreement, Evacuation and Medical Treatment & Child ID Form, and a Permission form.
+In addition, we request an Electronic Communication form, Student Information Form, and Rest Information Form (for full day students).

 Emergency Procedures: Emergency procedures for various emergency situations have been established and reviewed by staff.
 The students and staff will participate in monthly fire drills, as well as other emergency drills, such as shelter in place, reverse evacuation, drop and cover, etc. If there is an emergency that requires the building to be evacuated, we will gather on the playground.
 If there is an emergency that requires evacuation of the building and surrounding area, the emergency evacuation location is Weeks Memorial Library, and the alternate location is Colonel Town Community Center.
 In case of such an emergency, every effort will be made to contact families at the earliest time possible.
 For the safety of all, parents should wait to collect their children until notified by staff that it is safe to do so.

-Inclusion Policy: Sunnybrook Montessori School strives to be a high quality inclusive setting, where all children, regardless of ability, are provided with equal access and opportunities to reach his or her full potential.
+Inclusion Policy: The diversity of the society in which we live, and the unique attributes, characteristics and perspectives that make each person who they are, is valued and celebrated at Sunnybrook.
+Sunnybrook Montessori School strives to be a high quality inclusive setting, where all children, regardless of ability, race, gender, belief system, socioeconomic status, etc. are provided with equal access and opportunities to reach his or her full potential.
+Sunnybrook is sensitive to family values, culture, identity, and home language.
 Sunnybrook provides reasonable modifications and supports to meet individual needs.
 Sunnybrook staff is highly supported and encouraged in their professional development, as continuing education is crucial to providing high quality early care for all children.

 Sunnybrook adheres to the definition of inclusion developed by the National Association for the Education of Young Children (NAEYC), outlined below.